(P02.9) Fetus and newborn affected by abnormality of membranes, unspecified

 Treatment and Medical Assistance

-Main goal of the treatment: To correct the congenital deformity of the hand.
+Main goal of the treatment: To reduce the risk of complications associated with the abnormality of membranes in the fetus or newborn.

 Icon